Near West Side

 This area was settled in 1830 or prior and annexed during the first annexations of the city in 1837.
 Anywhere from Wood Street to the River was annexed into the city.

-Beginning in the 1840s many of Chicago’s elite made their way into this neighborhood and built up a grand society lined with elegant mansions and several shopping strips and easy access to the business district that led right across the river to the downtown Loop.
+Beginning in the 1840s many of Chicago’s elite made their way into this neighborhood and built a grand society lined with elegant mansions and several shopping strips and easy access to the business district that led right across the river to the downtown Loop.
 These wealthy elites were of German, Czech, Bohemian and French descent.
 The neighborhood was ideal for an escape from the hustle and bustle of the downtown Loop and even some of the crime that could be found there.

 In the early 1860s this neighborhood began to experience an influx of lower income class German and Irish immigrants (mainly Irish) as they came to the more south east section in the present day University Village/Little Italy area, this was the beginning of the arrival of the impoverished in this neighborhood that would begin the legacy of socioeconomic problems this neighborhood would face throughout the years.
 This was also the period that crime and youth gangs began to form on these streets as this neighborhood was about to devolve into one the poorest and more dangerous neighborhoods in Chicago.